WolfspiritM/Chrode/Readme.md

 0.0.1

 ### Preperation
-After checkout create a folder called "sdk" an include the following files from the Razer SDK:
+After checkout create a folder called "sdk" and include the following files from the Razer SDK:

 - RzChromaSDKDefines.h
 - RzChromaSDKTypes.h